-The TMDL summary in Table 1 contains the LA for the Prettyboy Reservoir Watershed.
+The TMDL summary in Table 1 contains the LA for the Loch Raven Reservoir watershed.
 According to Federal regulations at 40 CFR §130.2(g), LAs are best estimates of the loading, which may range from reasonably accurate estimates to gross allotments, depending on the availability of data and appropriate techniques for predicting the loading.
 Wherever possible, natural and nonpoint source loadings should be distinguished.
-As described above, Maryland conducted a source assessment in order to estimate the contributions from domestic animals (pets and human associated animals), human (human waste), livestock (agriculture-related animals), and wildlife (mammals and waterfowl) to the overall nonpoint source loadings.
-Table 4.6.1 of the TMDL Report provides a breakdown of the existing average annual fecal bacteria from these four source categories.
-A similar breakdown was developed for the allocations, which are shown in Table 4.7.2 of the TMDL Report.
-In this analysis, the upstream load (LAPA) was reported as a single value, but it could include point and nonpoint sources.
-Also, the livestock loads are all assigned to the LAPR.
-Since the NPDES MS4 permits for the Carroll and Baltimore County MS4s are outside of the Prettyboy Reservoir watershed, bacteria loads from domestic animal sources are assigned to LAPR and SW-WLAPR in all four subwatersheds of Prettyboy Reservoir.
-Also, wildlife sources were distributed between the LA{PR} and the SW-WLA{PR} on a ratio of the amount of pervious area in non-urban land to pervious area in urban land.
+As described above, Maryland conducted an Antibiotic Resistance Approach analysis in order to estimate the contributions from domestic animals (pets and human associated animals); human (human waste); livestock (agriculture-related animals); and wildlife (mammals and waterfowl), to the overall nonpoint source loadings.
+Table 4.7.1, of the TMDL Report, provides a breakdown of the existing average annual fecal bacteria from these four source categories.
+A similar breakdown was developed for the allocations, which are shown in Table 4.8.2 of the TMDL Report.
+In this analysis, the upstream load (LA{PA}) was reported as a single value, but it could include point and nonpoint sources.
+For human sources, the nonpoint source contribution is estimated by subtracting any WWTP loads from the TMDL human load, and is then assigned to the LA{LR}.
+Also, the livestock loads are all assigned to the LALR.
+Wildlife sources were distributed between the LA{LR} and the SW-WLA{LR}.

 Federal regulations at 40 CFR §122.44(d)(1)(vii)(B) require that, for an NPDES permit for an individual point source, the effluent limitations must be consistent with the assumptions and requirements of any available WLA for the discharge prepared by the State and approved by EPA.
 EPA has authority to object to the issuance of an NPDES permit that is inconsistent with WLAs established for that point source.
-To ensure consistency with this TMDL, if an NPDES permit is issued for a point source that discharges one or more of the pollutants of concern in the Prettyboy Reservoir Watershed, any deviation from the WLAs set forth in the TMDL Report and described herein for a point source, must be documented in the permit Fact Sheet and made available for public review along with the proposed draft permit and the Notice of Tentative Decision.
-The documentation should: (1) demonstrate that the loading change is consistent with the goals of the TMDL and will implement the applicable water quality standards; (2) demonstrate that the changes embrace the assumptions and methodology of the TMDL; and (3) describe that portion of the total allowable loading determined in the State's approved TMDL Report that remains for any other point sources (and future growth where included in the original TMDL) not yet issued a permit under the TMDL.
+To ensure consistency with this TMDL, if an NPDES permit is issued for a point source that discharges one or more of the pollutants of concern in the Loch Raven Reservoir watershed, any deviation from the WLAs set forth in the TMDL Report and described herein for a point source, must be documented in the permit Fact Sheet and made available for public review along with the proposed draft permit and the Notice of Tentative Decision.
+The documentation should: (1) demonstrate that the loading change is consistent with the goals of the TMDL and will implement the applicable water quality standards;

+(2) demonstrate that the changes embrace the assumptions and methodology of the TMDL; and

+(3) describe that portion of the total allowable loading determined in the State's approved TMDL Report that remains for any other point sources (and future growth where included in the original TMDL) not yet issued a permit under the TMDL.
 It is also expected that Maryland will provide this Fact Sheet for review and comment to each point source included in the TMDL analysis, as well as, any local and State agency with jurisdiction over land uses for which LA changes may be impacted.
 It is also expected that MDE will require periodic monitoring of the point source(s) for fecal bacteria, through the NPDES permit process, in order to monitor and determine compliance with the TMDL's WLAs.